14 Best French Flashcard Websites and Apps in 2026

 12. CleverDeck French

 CleverDeck is a well-known flashcard.
-It has nearly 3,000 most common and frequently used French words.
+It includes nearly 3,000 of the most common French words.

 This app has many outstanding features.
 It has native audio, translations, images, and example sentences in both English and French.

-This app allows you to study more efficiently and remember longer.
+This app helps you study more efficiently and retain information longer.
 You can import flashcard lists, use them offline, and sync between devices.
 You can also create with siblings and three-sided cards.

 Many linguists and educators have created the content, making French learning more authentic.
-Instead of using various dialects of French, it uses standard European sounds and word choices.
+Instead of using various French dialects, it uses standard European pronunciation and vocabulary.

 Platforms: Apple iOS